-There may be an occasion when the donation provides a unique educational opportunity for our students.
-On such occasions, the Anatomical Gift Program at SUNY Upstate Medical University reserves the right to retain a portion of the donation for archival purposes in order to provide unique teaching opportunities for our future students.
+There may be an occasion when the donation provides a unique educational opportunity for health care professionals.
+On such occasions, the Anatomical Gift Program at SUNY Upstate Medical University reserves the right to retain a minimal portion of the donation for archival purposes.
 Archiving of such specimens will be conducted and retained only at Upstate Medical University and no other institution.

 When will the cremains be returned?

-The time frame varies with each donation.
-The maximum time a donation is kept is two years.
-Many donations are kept for a much shorter period of time.
-Shortly before the cremains are returned via certified mail, a letter is sent to the designated recipient of the cremains.
-If the designated person responsible for your remains moves, he or she should notify our department of the new address.
-If there has been a change in the designee, that person's new name and address should also be provided to the Anatomical Gift Program.
-Please be sure to notify our office if there is a need to have the cremains returned prior to the two-year period.
+The time varies with each donation.
+The maximum time is two years.
+Many donations are kept for a shorter period of time.
+A letter is sent to the designated recipient when the cremated remains are available.
+The cremated remains could be sent by registered mail requiring a signature or arrangements can be made to receive the cremated remains in person.
+If there is a change of address for the designated recipient the new address should be provided to the program.
+If there has been a change of the recipient, that person’s name and address should be provided to the Anatomical Gift Program.

-Will a report of finding concerning the probable cause of death be provided to the person responsible for my remains?
+Will a report of findings concerning the probable cause of death be provided to the person responsible for my remains?

-Only a licensed pathologist is qualified to provide information regarding cause of death.
-Therefore the Anatomical Gift Programs personnel are not able to provide this information.
+No. Only a licensed pathologist is qualified to provide information regarding cause and findings of death.